sazzi1/COMP312/README.md

 # README

 # Purpose
-The purpose of our program is...

 #Tic-Tac-Toe
-This game is written in java and uses jframe
+This game is written in java and uses JFrame.
+Currently, only single play mode is supported.

 DEMO